-Recent highlights include numerous European tours with the City of Birmingham Symphony Orchestra, performances with the London Symphony Orchestra, the NDR Elbphilharmonie, the Swedish Radio Orchestra, Filharmonica della Scalla, Los Angeles Philharmonic, and the National Symphony Orchestra.
+Recent highlights include numerous European tours with the City of Birmingham Symphony Orchestra and performances with the London Symphony Orchestra, NDR Elbphilharmonie, Swedish Radio Orchestra, Filharmonica della Scala, Los Angeles Philharmonic, and the National Symphony Orchestra (Washington, DC).

-Gražinyte-Tyla has electrified audiences as a guest conductor all over the world.
-In Europe, she has collaborated with the Lithuanian National Symphony Orchestra, the Beethoven Orchestra Bonn, the Deutsche Radiophilharmonie, the Choir of the Bavarian Radio Symphony Orchestra, the MDR Symphony Orchestra, as well as the Chamber Orchestras of Vienna, the Danish National Symphony Orchestra, the Mozarteum Orchestra and the Camerata Salzburg, and the Orchestra of the Komische Oper in Berlin.
-At the Kremerata Baltica, she has enjoyed a dynamic collaboration with Gidon Kremer on numerous European tours.
-She has led operas in Heidelberg, Salzburg, Komische Oper Berlin, and Bern, where she served as Kapellmeister.
-In North America, she has worked with the orchestras of Philadelphia, Seattle and San Diego and has led the Metropolitan Opera Orchestra in her Carnegie Hall debut in May of 2018.
+Gražinyte-Tyla has electrified audiences across continents.
+In Europe, she has collaborated with the Lithuanian National Symphony Orchestra, Beethoven Orchestra Bonn, Deutsche Radiophilharmonie, Choir of the Bavarian Radio Symphony Orchestra, and the MDR Symphony Orchestra, as well as the Vienna Chamber Orchestras of Vienna, Danish National Symphony Orchestra, Mozarteum Orchestra, Camerata Salzburg, and the Orchestra of the Komische Oper in Berlin.
+She has enjoyed a dynamic collaboration with Gidon Kremer and Kremerata Baltica on a number of European tours and has led operas in Heidelberg, Salzburg, Komische Oper Berlin, and Bern, where she served as First Kapellmeister.
+In North America, she has worked with the orchestras of Philadelphia, Seattle, and San Diego, and in May 2018 conducted the Metropolitan Opera Orchestra in her Carnegie Hall debut.

-An exclusive Deutsche Grammophon Artist since 2018, her first album on the yellow label features Symphony No. 2 for string orchestra and Symphony No. 21 “Kaddish”, by the Polish composer Mieczysław Weinberg’s, recorded with Gidon Kremer, the CBSO and Kremerata Baltica, and released in May 2019 to coincide with celebrations of the composer’s centenary.
-Mirga was nominated for a Grammy and the album received numerous accolades from the press and was awarded with a Grammophone Award at the Grammophone Classic Music Awards as well as as an Opus Klassik Award in 2020.
-On her next release, Gražinytė-Tyla went on to present music by her compatriot Raminta Šerkšnytė with the Lithuanian National Symphony Orchestra, Vilnius Municipal Choir and Kremerata Baltica followed by an album of works by British composers with the CBSO as the orchestra celebrates its centenary in 2020.
+Her debut album as an exclusive Deutsche Grammophon Artist featured Polish composer Mieczysław Weinberg’s Symphony No. 2 for String Orchestra and Symphony No. 21 (“Kaddish”), recorded with Gidon Kremer, the CBSO, and Kremerata Baltica, and released in May 2019 to coincide with celebrations of the composer’s centenary.
+Mirga’s album was nominated for a Grammy and in 2020 received not only numerous accolades from the press but a Gramophone Classical Music Award and an Opus Klassik Award as well.
+In her next release, Gražinytė-Tyla featured music of her compatriot Raminta Šerkšnytė with the Lithuanian National Symphony Orchestra, Vilnius Municipal Choir, and Kremerata Baltica, followed by an album of works by British composers with the CBSO, which celebrated its centenary in 2020.